Priory consultant warns of cocaine risks after report of use in Bingo halls

 He said some people were using cocaine as an antidepressant, but he stressed it was “very ineffective” as an antidepressant, and “it’s a very bad idea”.

-He also warned of the serious physical consequences to the heart and liver and to people’s mental state.
+He also warned of the serious physical consequences of cocaine use to the heart and liver and to people’s mental state.
 “You can have a cardiac arrest, you can have a stroke; of course it affects your liver and your mental health.
 It’s a depressant overall.

 “The population are using more and more drugs of all sorts.
 People want something to take them away from the difficulties that they have.
 But people have got to admit they have a problem before others can do something to help them - and help often isn’t there.”